UniversalDependencies/docs/_el/feat/DegreeModEl.md

 ---
 layout: feature
-title: 'DegreeModQpm'
+title: 'DegreeModEl'
-shortdef: 'DegreeModQpm'
+shortdef: 'DegreeModEl'
 udver: '2'
 ---

-## DegreeModQpm
+## DegreeModEl

-Greek expresses degree modification of nouns, adjectives and past participles and adverbs with a variety of morphological (and syntactic) means:
+Modern Greek expresses degree modification of nouns, adjectives, past participles and adverbs with a set of prefixes and suffixes;  suffixation may change the gender of the noun, e.g., _χέρι_ 'hand'(neutral), _χερούκλα_ 'large hand' (feminine)

 ### <a name="Dim">`Dim`</a>: diminutive